 However, if you are really tight on space, pick a weighted blanket that fits your bed size whether it’s a twin, queen or king.

 The larger sized Queen & King blankets are designed for use as bedspreads.
 Also, many adults who toss & turn find that a Queen-sized weighted blanket is ideal -- as they can ‘shift around’ until it feels right.
+By the way, read our article on how to use a weighted blanket, it will help you a lot.

 If you buy according to body size - rather than bed size - you’re less likely to find your weighted blanket in a heap on the floor.
 Gravity does have an effect on a weighted blanket, after all, and a too large blanket can be a heap on the floor by morning :-)